-- 1. Characterization of lithological, physical, and frictional properties of upper plate material; - 2.
-Estimation of subduction channel thickness and the rate of subsidence caused by subduction erosion; - 3.
-Characterization of the fluid flow system and thermal structure of the erosive margin; and - 4.
-Determination of the change in the stress field across the updip limit of the seismogenic zone.
+- Characterization of lithological, physical, and frictional properties of upper plate material; - Estimation of subduction channel thickness and the rate of subsidence caused by subduction erosion; - Characterization of the fluid flow system and thermal structure of the erosive margin; and - Determination of the change in the stress field across the updip limit of the seismogenic zone.

 In order to accomplish these objectives, coring was conducted at three slope sites (Sites U1378 and U1380 on the middle slope and Site U1379 on the upper slope) and at one site on the Cocos plate (Site U1381).
-Expedition 334 is also the first step toward deep riser drilling through the aseismic and seismic plate boundary; both slope sites might serve as pilot holes for a potential future riser drilling project.
+Expedition 334 is also the first step toward deep riser drilling through the aseismic and seismic plate boundary; both slope sites might serve as pilot holes for a potential future riserdrilling project.
 Sites U1378 and U1379 were first characterized by logging while drilling (LWD) to document in situ physical properties, stratigraphic and structural features, and stress state, in addition to continuous core sampling to the target depth.
-Cores at both sites were taken to examine slope sediments and the underlying upper plate basement.
-The coupling of LWD data with data from sediment and basement samples provides important information about tectonic, hydrologic, and seismic features along this erosive convergent margin.
+Cores were taken at both sites to examine slope sediment and the underlying upper plate basement.
+Coupling LWD data with data from sediment and basement samples provides important information about tectonic, hydrologic, and seismic features along this erosive convergent margin.